pdalcol/Zippex/README.md

 ---------|------------|--------
 fileName | String     | File name including full path fileData | Blob       | Data containing the file data crc32    | String     | **(optional)** little endian hex value of the CRC32.
-Enter null value for addFileToZip to calculate the CRC32 of the fileData
+Enter null for addFileToZip to calculate the CRC32 of the fileData

 ######Example
 ```Apex